'Grievous' Covid mistake central banks made: Former RBNZ Governor

 Former Reserve Bank Governor Graeme Wheeler says central banks made serious errors in the wake of the Covid-19 pandemic which now need to be acknowledged and corrected.

-In a new research paper co-authored by Bryce Wilkinson for the New Zealand Initiative the pair are highly critical of the loose monetary policy and quantitative easing that occurred and which they argue has been the primary driver of inflation.
+In a new research paper co-authored by Bryce Wilkinson for the New Zealand Initiative, the pair are highly critical of the loose monetary policy and quantitative easing that occurred and which they argue has been the primary driver of inflation.

 The paper argues central banks were too confident about their monetary policy framework; were too confident about their models; were too confident they could control output and employment.